alwint3r/esp32-qemu-fun/esp-idf-project/hello_world/README.md

 00000070: 0000 0001 0000 0000 0000 0000            ............
 ```

-You can see the custom MAC address.
+You can see the custom MAC address there.

 ### Flashing the Firmware